 Norbert Davis was good at describing journeys into waste places: shacks in marshes near warehouses; snowstorms out West, weedy yards in isolated city manufacturing districts.
 Traveling in these environments usually results in comic physical indignities for his hero.
 The remote Mexican highlands of The Mouse in the Mountain, are one of the largest scale, and most successful, of such desolate regions in Davis.
 There is also the flash flood in the Mohave Desert at the finale of Sally's in the Alley.
 Urban desolate locations appear in "Murder in the Red", "Give the Devil His Due".

-By contrast, there is the black gown worn by the glamorous woman in "Don't Give Your Right Name", Gertrude Glenn's green dress in "You Can Die Any Day", the red uniform worn by the waitress at the drive-in in Sally's in the Alley, the woman's red high heeled shoe in "Watch Me Kill You!", a woman's red rubies and maroon roadster in "Murder in the Red".
+By contrast, there is the black gown worn by the glamorous woman in "Don't Give Your Right Name", Gertrude Glenn's green dress in "You Can Die Any Day", Joan Greg's green silk nightgown in "Holocaust House", the red uniform worn by the waitress at the drive-in in Sally's in the Alley, the woman's red high heeled shoe in "Watch Me Kill You!", the rich woman's white dress with red belt and turban in "Take It from Me", a woman's red rubies and maroon car in "Murder in the Red".

 Some comedy about a hotel mistaking the hero for a crooked, blackmailing private eye, anticipates those later, full-blown Davis stories in which honest PI's systematically masquerade as crooks.